learn-co-students/SENG-LIVE-080822-phase-1/03_DOM_Events/README.md

-# Events
+# DOM Events

-## SWBAT
+### Learning Objectives
-- [ ] Explain the importance of event handling in modern web applications
+- [x] Understand the importance of event handling in modern web applications
-- [ ] Explain how callback functions are used with event listeners
+- [x] Understand how callback functions are used with event listeners
-- [ ] Observe how to add a form to a webpage using HTML and JavaScript
+- [x] Observe how to add a form to a webpage using HTML and JavaScript
-- [ ] Observe how onSubmit events are used to receive information from Users via forms
+- [x] Observe how onSubmit events are used to receive information from Users via forms
-- [ ] Explain the purpose of `.preventDefault()` method
+- [x] Explain the purpose of `.preventDefault()` method
-- [ ] Use MDN to discover and implement JavaScript events
+- [x] Use MDN to discover and handle multiple JavaScript events

 ## Deliverables

 <details>
     <br>
-    <summary>Add an event listener to any element and log the event object.</summary>
+    <summary>Add a <code>click</code> event listener to any DOM element and log the event object.</summary>

     const bodyElement = document.querySelector('body');